 Americans are downright religious about their sports Traditions are passed down from generation to generation, obscure superstitions are upheld, and there’s a willingness to brawl with anyone that insults their favorite team.
 Abroad, the same is true, but passions flare for different sports.
-Instead of football, basketball, and hockey, the rest of the world bleeds for soccer and motorsport.
+Instead of football, basketball, and hockey, the rest of the world bleeds for soccer and car racing.

 It’s not that Americans don’t love racing, they just connect with it in a different way.
 We need more action to stay engaged, which has elevated series like NASCAR and Global Rallycross (GRC).
 Those of us craving more excitement strap into our own race cars and compete in grassroots events.

 With the goal of broadening our horizons, or at least refreshing our memories about the world of motorsport, here’s a breakdown of the 8 major types of professional and amateur car racing.

 Open-wheel racing encompasses some of the most high profile motorsport series in the world, including Formula One (F1) and IndyCar.
 As the name suggests, open-wheel racing features vehicles with exposed wheels (no faring covers).
 Though the vehicles competing in F1 and IndyCar look similar at a glance, they are governed by very different rules and compete on different tracks.
 For example, F1 only runs on road courses while IndyCar uses both oval and road courses.

 Some of the other major difference between F1 and IndyCar include fuel (F1 uses high octane and Indy uses ethanol), budget (annual F1 team budgets are upwards of $500 million while IndyCar tops out around $20 million), braking (F1 cars have vastly superior brakes), aerodynamics (F1 cars have more sophisticated techniques and produce more downforce), top speed (IndyCars run on longer straights and therefore see higher speeds), and location (F1 is a global series while IndyCar is primarily based in the U.S.).